youdr728/Database-labs-and-sql-project/README.md

 ---

 ### 6. Submit/Re-submit by sending an email with a link to your repository
-To submit/resubmit an assignment, *email an address of your repository* to your lab assistant.
+To submit/resubmit an assignment, **email the address of your repository** to your lab assistant.
 The subject of the email letter *must* adhere to the following pattern:
 * **"CourseCode_GroupNr_userName1_userName2_labNumber"**
 * (e.g., TDDD37_A1_hrsdv94_dgjjtd92_lab2).

 > <img src="/clarifying_pictures/email.png"  width="500">
-To submit your solution for a lab assignment, email a link of your repository to your lab assistant; the subject for that email should adhere to the following pattern: **"CourseCode_GroupNr_userName1_userName2_labNumber"** (e.g., TDDD37_A1_hrsdv94_dgjjtd92_lab2).

 **Assignments do not need to be demonstrated during lab sessions**.